Honey tasting

 - A plain table with just one type of honey and one size of jar will attract less interest.

 - Offer honey tasting.
-Sorry, not in 2021.

 - Show some pictures of your apiary.

-- A silver cup, rosettes and prize cards from Eglwysbach and Llanrwst Shows and especially the Royal Welsh Show are the best props.
+- A silver cup, rosettes and prize cards from Eglwysbach and Llanrwst Shows, and especially the Royal Welsh Show, are the best props.
 You will have a marketing advantage straight away.

 - Offer other hive products, not just honey.
 Candles, beeswax, creams, fudge etc.